Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Dynamical model of galaxies in wave/fuzzy dark matter halo

 Classical dSph galaxies are known to be dominated by DM with stars being treated as the tracer particles \citep{Gregory:2019,McConnachie:2006,McConnachie:20062,Kang:2019} moving along the gravitational potential generated by the DM halo.
 In this context, the corresponding velocity dispersion profile can be estimated by solving the spherically symmetric Jeans equation:

-where $M_{DM}(r)$ is the DM halo mass obtained by integrating the spherically symmetric density profile in Eq. \eqref{eq:dm_density}, $\beta$ is the anisotropy parameter (see \citep{Binney:2008}, Equation (4.61)), and $\rho_*(r)$ is the stellar density profile as given by:
+Here $M_{DM}(r)$ is the DM halo mass obtained by integrating the spherically symmetric density profile in Eq. \eqref{eq:dm_density}, $\sigma_r(r)$ describes the radial velocity dispersion, $\beta$ is the anisotropy parameter (see \citep{Binney:2008}, Equation (4.61)), and $\rho_*(r)$ is the stellar density profile as given by

 where

 Here, $r_{s*}$ is the 3D scale radius of the stellar halo corresponding to $\rho_{0*}$ the central stellar density, $\rho_{02*}$ is the normalization of $\rho_{0*}$ at the transition radius and the transition radius, $r_t$, is the point where the solitonic structure ends and the halo begins at the juncture of the core and halo profiles.